foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Is there a witness in the sky above?
 will I be waking from a martyr's sleep?

-beside a gravel road they lie forgotten
+beside a gravel road
+they lie forgotten
 nobody left to clean their graves
 the radio keeps on hissing
-but his light is lost to me
+but his word is lost to me

 # vivisection
 Put on the gloves